mslinn/jekyll_basename_dirname/README.md

 [![Gem Version](https://badge.fury.io/rb/jekyll_basename_dirname.svg)](https://badge.fury.io/rb/jekyll_basename_dirname)
 ===========

 This is a Jekyll plugin that provides two Liquid filters: `basename` and `dirname`.
 They work like the similarly named bash commands.

+More information is available on my web site about [my Jekyll plugins](https://www.mslinn.com/blog/2020/10/03/jekyll-plugins.html).

 ## Installation